Kozlowski-Bartosz/Informatyka-Sledcza-Pcap/README.md

 ## Pcap Analysis Tool
 *Very* work-in-progress.
 To use, run app.py

+Application runs on localhost:5000.
 Web interface allows to upload a PCAP file.
 You can display the contents in the Results tab.